-How to Create hierarchies in Tableau
+How to Create Hierarchies in Tableau

-Approach 1 to add a member to Hierarchies in Tableau
+Add a member to Hierarchies in Tableau

 There are multiple ways to add members to hierarchies.
 The first method is, Drag and drop the required dimension to the newly created hierarchy in Tableau.
 While dropping, it will show a horizontal line representing the member’s position.

 For instance, if you drop the State column above the Country name, State is at Level 1, and Level 2 will be Country (Country will nest inside the state), giving a strange result.
 So, Please be careful while dropping the members.